solana-developers/helpers/README.md

 After the keypair has been loaded, it will check the account's balance.
 If the balance is below the `minimumBalance`, it will airdrop the account `airdropAmount`.

-After the keypair has been loaded, you can skip the airdrop on low balance by setting `requestAirdropIfRequired` to `false`.
+After the keypair has been loaded, you can skip the airdrop on low balance by setting `airdropAmount` to `0` or `null`.

 To initialize a keypair from the `.env` file, and airdrop it 1 sol if it's beneath 0.5 sol: